Białaczów: History

 In the 13th century, Białaczów belonged to the Odrowąż family.
 The village received its town charter in 1456.
-At that time, it was part of Opoczno County of Sandomierz Voivodeship, and remained part of it until the Partitions of Poland.
+Within the Kingdom of Poland, it was part of Opoczno County of Sandomierz Voivodeship of the Lesser Poland Province.
 Białaczów was a private town, changing hands several times.
 In the late 18th and early 19th century it belonged to Stanisław Małachowski, who in neighboring villages opened several early industry factories.
+Its coat of arms was devised by Stanisław Małachowski in 1787.

-In 1795 Białaczów found itself in the Austrian Empire, and later on, it became part of the Duchy of Warsaw (since 1815: Russian-controlled Congress Kingdom).
-Its coat of arms was devised by Stanisław Małachowski in 1787, and in 1870, like many other towns of northern Lesser Poland, Białaczów was reduced to the status of a village, as a punishment for residents’ patriotic support of the anti-Russian January Uprising.
+In 1795 Białaczów found itself in the Austrian Empire following the Third Partition of Poland.
+After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the duchy's dissolution in 1815, it became part of the Russian-controlled Congress Kingdom.
+In 1870, like many other towns of northern Lesser Poland, Białaczów was reduced to the status of a village, as a punishment for residents’ patriotic support of the anti-Russian January Uprising.

+In the interwar period, it was administratively located in the Opoczno County in the Kielce Voivodeship of Poland.
+According to the 1921 census, Białaczów with the adjacent railway settlement and manor farm had a population of 1,671, 95.5% Polish and 4.5% Jewish.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.